Education Loan

 Other Documents Usually Required

-A statement of purpose or motivation letter, two to three letters of recommendation, a curriculum vitae, academic transcripts and certificates, and a copy of your passport are standard requirements.
-Some competitive or business-related programs may also ask for GRE or GMAT scores, though these are often optional.
+Statement of purpose or motivation letter, two to three letters of recommendation, a curriculum vitae, academic transcripts and certificates, and a copy of your passport.
+Some competitive or business-related programs may also ask for GRE or GMAT scores (often optional).

-• Winter Semester (October start): This is the main intake for most programs.
+• Winter Semester (October start): The main intake.
 Application deadlines typically fall between May 1 and July 15.
-Some programs and universities close as early as April or May, so it pays to start early.
+Some programs close as early as April.

-• Summer Semester (April start): The second intake is smaller, and not all programs are available.
-Applications usually open in the fall and close around January 15.
+• Summer Semester (April start): Smaller intake; not all programs available.
+Applications close around January 15.

 Tuition Fees

-• Public Universities: Tuition is free or negligible.
-The only cost is the semester contribution, which ranges from roughly €80 to €400 per semester and usually includes a public transport pass, a real value-add.
+Public Universities: Tuition is free or negligible.
+The only cost is the semester contribution, which ranges from roughly €80 to €400 per semester and usually includes a public transport pass.

 Living Costs

 Germany requires international students to show proof of funds before issuing a visa.
-As of 2026, this is set at €992 per month (€11,904 per year), which gives you a good benchmark for planning.
+As of 2026, this is set at €992 per month (€11,904 per year).
 Monthly living costs for students typically fall between €850 and €1,200, depending on the city.

 Munich and Frankfurt tend to be the most expensive cities.
 Smaller cities like Aachen, Dresden, or Leipzig are noticeably more affordable while still offering excellent options.